Search This Blog

 Above, 1891 advert.
 "Every accomodation for the fishing, picnics and excursion parties " .
 You will note William offers stabling for 40 horses, a high and dry camping ground and boat sale, hire and repair from his "works at Bourne End Station" including a boat yard there.
 Spot the printing error.

 1894-1907 Elizabeth Deacon, widow of William above.
 Suffered the theft of its Slate Club funds in 1905, by club secretary Thomas Reed of Bisham.
 He served 2 months in Reading gaol with hard labour.
 See more here.
 In 1904 the Arms saw the inquest of Hurley's 7 year old resident, Thomas Edwin Overall, who had been killed in a hit and run while on a path.
 The inquest ruled the boy had been killed by dangerous driving and therefore the driver of the car was arrested for manslaughter.
 Mrs Deacon says her telephone never stopped ringing with offers of help to the bereaved family.
 Young Thomas was the son of Charles Edwin who had already lost his wife and who had 6 other children.
-(Stanley Monroe Noble, coming from London, was the driver)
+(Stanley Monroe Noble, coming from London, was the driver.
+He was controversially acquitted.)

 Post by Charlotte Day.
 Gaps in dates are gaps in my research or relate to information yet to be uploaded.